Text by CLOT Magazine

 Arts at CERN, the Laboratory’s arts programme, fosters significant exchanges between art and physics.
-Over the next four years, a series of artistic residency opportunities will be announced to take place at CERN, the European Laboratory for Particle Physics in Geneva, and in partner scientific organisations worldwide in Chile, South Africa, Brazil and India.
+Over the next four years, a series of artistic residency opportunities will be announced at CERN, the European Laboratory for Particle Physics in Geneva, and partner scientific organisations worldwide in Chile, South Africa, Brazil and India.

 In 2021 two calls for entries of Connect are announced.
-The first open call offers one Swiss artist or artistic collective a three-month residency at CERN to further their artistic research immersed in the Laboratory’s community.
-It is a fully-funded residency that offers support to one Swiss artist or artistic collective to spend 2 months at CERN and 1 month remotely, with the support of a scientific partner and the curation and mentoring of Arts at CERN curator and team.
+The first open call offers one Swiss artist or artistic collective a three-month residency at CERN to further their artistic research and become immersed in the Laboratory’s community.
+It is a fully-funded residency that supports one Swiss artist or artistic collective to spend 2 months at CERN and 1 month remotely, with the support of a scientific partner and the curation and mentoring of Arts at CERN curator and team.

 Connect invites proposals from artists interested in a cross-disciplinary approach and a strong motivation for scientific thinking.